 Carefully deep fry with shrimp side up.
 Slightly submerge the toast by holding it down beneath the oil’s surface with a pair of tongs.
 This will help the shrimp adhere to the bread.
 When the bottom is a nice golden brown, flip over and brown the top.
 Work in small batches, three or four at a time.
 It cooks really fast, so have a plate with paper towel ready to blot the excess oil from the toasts.

 Chop up and sprinkle some fresh herbs over toast; here, I have cilantro and chives grown from seed this winter.
 Amazing what you can grow with regular daylight white fluorescent lights.

-Makes approximately 20-30 pieces, depending on number of shrimp.
+Makes: 20 to 30 pieces, depending on the number of shrimp

 - 1 pound of raw extra large shrimp, deveined

 - 1 egg, plus 2 eggs for dipping bread

 - 1 loaf, white sandwich bread (I used Wonder sandwich thins)

 - Peel shrimp leaving on the tails, rinse in cold water and squeeze out excess liquid.
 Butterfly the shrimp and set aside.

 - In a bowl, beat one egg with a half teaspoon of salt.
 Add the shrimp and toss gently, making sure all is coated with egg.